Labor cost · Scheduling · SPLH · Operations

 SPLH = total revenue ÷ total labor hours.

 Revenue means net sales for the shift or window.
 Labor hours means everybody on the clock, front, back, manager, bartender.
 Not wages.
 Hours.
-The metric is intentionally simple because it has to be calculable in your head at 1am when the POS dashboard is laggy and you have to decide whether to cut somebody.
+It’s intentionally simple because you have to be able to do it in your head at 1am, when the POS dashboard is laggy and you’ve got somebody standing there waiting to know if they’re cut.

 A typical full-service casual on a Saturday night might run $70 of sales per labor hour.
 A QSR at lunch peak might run $50.
-A fine dining room with a heavy tasting menu might run $120.
-A pizza concept on a Friday night runs $60-75.
-Those are not target numbers.
-Those are normal numbers, from industry benchmark sources.
+A fine dining room with a heavy tasting menu might run $120, and a pizza concept on a Friday night runs $60-75.
+Those aren’t target numbers.
+Those are normal numbers, pulled from industry benchmark sources.

-If you are running half that, you have too many people on the clock.
-If you are running double, you are running shorthanded and probably hurting the guest experience and the staff.
+Running half that?
+You’ve got too many people on the clock.
+Running double, you’re shorthanded, and you’re probably burning the guest experience and the staff to get there.

 Why labor cost percentage is the wrong shift-level metric #

-Labor cost % is fine for the P&L. It is the wrong number to use at 9pm.
+Labor cost % is fine for the P&L. It’s the wrong number to use at 9pm.
+Here’s why.

 Wages aren’t the binding constraint at the shift level.
 What matters at 9pm is whether one more bartender adds enough revenue to cover their hour.
 A senior bartender at $24/hr and a barback at $14/hr generate the same number of minutes of operational capacity.
 Wages distort the decision.
 Hours don’t.

 The percentage hides the absolute number.
 A 28% labor cost on a $1,200 night is $336.
 A 28% labor cost on a $600 night is $168.
-The percentage is the same.
-The decision (do I cut?) is wildly different.
-Absolute SPLH lets you see the actual operational picture.
+Same percentage.
+The decision, do I cut, is wildly different.
+Absolute SPLH shows you the actual operational picture instead of a clean-looking ratio.

 Period-level vs shift-level mismatch.
 Your monthly labor cost percentage tells you whether the period was healthy.
-It cannot tell you which shifts were healthy.
+It can’t tell you which shifts were.
 A great Saturday at $90 SPLH and a brutal Tuesday at $30 SPLH average out to a perfectly fine $60 SPLH on the month.
-The Tuesday is bleeding.
-The percentage hides it.
-SPLH at the shift level surfaces it.
+The Tuesday is bleeding and the percentage hides it.
+SPLH at the shift level drags it into the light.

 SPLH benchmarks by concept #